Conference Keynote Speaker

 Click here to see some of the rave reviews Lorne gets from audiences across the globe.

 I work with Eyegym.
 We train the eyes and the brain.
-We work on decision making and I think out of Lorne’s talk I realized again that we are actually designed to, like animals to hunt, look far and be aware of what’s happening around you.
-I feel us as people have lost that skill.
-The talk from Lorne just reminded me again of those basic skills that we got inside.
-We’ve born with that but we just need to awaken them again.
+We work on decision making and I think out of Lorne’s talk I realized again that we are actually designed to, like animals to hunt, look far and be aware of what’s happening around you … The talk from Lorne really reminded me again of those basic skills that we’ve got inside… that we can awaken again.

-What really stood out for me was the quality of the photos and specifically the stories on the lions and having new angles on things that have been quite in the public eye.
-People are being made aware of the stories of animals and how they work together and how we can borrow those lessons to our world.
-What really stood out for me was almost the game ranger experience of how you can tell stories of moments, unique moments in the world.
-How you can extrapolate the detail therein, how it might apply to you in your life in particular.
-The metaphor of the wild buffalo and how he’s so frustrated from the ticks and even the detail.
-To see the photos of that, the talk really came alive to me.
-To look at something that we see at a certain level but to add the detail that’s relevant and extract the story in the metaphor really was very powerful.
+What really stood out for me was the quality of Lorne’s photos and specifically his stories … and new angles on animals and how they work together and how we can borrow those lessons to our world.
+What really stood out for me was how Lorne’s game ranger experience of how you can tell stories… that apply to you in your life, and the metaphor … To see the photos of that, the talk really came alive to me … and to add the detail that’s relevant and extract the story in the metaphor really was very powerful.
 I enjoyed it very much!

 "Lorne, I want to personally thank you.
 You made each session so relevant to our world.
 Your delivery is professional, entertaining and inspiring - every time... absolutely outstanding ... the ‘lessons that Big Cat guy spoke on’ is one thing they all really remember and still refer to."